 IMPORTANT: Ribbon cables should always be connected with the red stripe to Pin 1 on the connectors.
 Pin 1 is usually on the side closest to the power connector on hard drives and CD-ROM drives, but may be on the opposite side on floppy disk drives.
 Check the connectors before installation because there may be exceptions.
-Look on IDE ribbon cable must be less than 46 cm (18 in.), with the second drive connector no more than 15 cm (6 in.) from the first connector.
+IDE ribbon cables must be less than 46 cm (18 in.), with the second drive connector no more than 15 cm (6 in.) from the first connector.

 NOTE: Onboard Fast-Ethernet is optional at the time of purchase.
-The fast ethernet port connector is available only on the LAN model.
 The illustrations below are that of the model without the onboard Fast-Ethernet.